 By creating a law which provides for non-financial losses (i.e., companionship), families who experience a wrongful death in BC can obtain justice.

-In Their Name is a campaign of the BC Wrongful Death Law Reform Society.
+In Their Name is a non-profit campaign of the BC Wrongful Death Law Reform Society that is comprised of 100% volunteer staff.
 Its members have each experienced a wrongful death in the family and are selflessly dedicated to legislative reform for families in the future.

 Families in British Columbia deserve equal access to justice.
 Contact your MLA.
 Share your story.
 Speak with our campaign organizer: